VAT Advantages & Disadvantages

 By not being registered, you are telling the world that your company is turning over less than £79,000 a year.
 If you’re trying to present an image of being a big, established company then this would shatter that illusion to those in the know.

 The most often cited reason for not registering is the paperwork.
-This is absolute codswallop.
-If you’re using decent accounting software (like Xero) then this really isn’t an issue.
+This is an absolute codswallop.
+If you’re using decent accounting software (like Xero) then this isn’t an issue.

 But imagine you sell widgets to people or businesses that aren’t VAT registered (ie, the public).
 You currently buy them for £7 (including the VAT of £1.17) and sell them for £10.